-On July 12, 2018, the U.S. Food & Drug Administration (FDA) issued a brief stating they are investigating recent case reports of a type of canine heart disease known as dilated cardiomyopathy, or DCM, in dogs not genetically predisposed to the disease.
-The brief cited a theory that some dogs with DCM may have been fed certain types of diets, and that further research was being undertaken to determine if that theory had merit.
-That research is expected to take several years and has not been completed.
-The agency issued an update on its investigation on February 19, 2019 and June 27, 2019.
+On July 12, 2018, the U.S. Food & Drug Administration (FDA) issued a brief stating that they are investigating case reports of a type of canine heart disease known as dilated cardiomyopathy, or DCM, in dogs not genetically predisposed to the disease.
+The brief cited a theory that some of these DCM cases may be linked to certain types of diets, and that further research was being undertaken to determine if that theory had merit.
+Research to better understand DCM and its causes in dogs is underway.
+The agency released subsequent updates throughout 2019.

-DCM is a specific type of heart disease that in dogs results in an enlarged heart and can be serious if left untreated.
+DCM is a specific type of heart disease that, in dogs, results in an enlarged heart and can be serious if left untreated.
 Some dog breeds, such as the Doberman Pinscher, the Great Dane and the Irish Wolfhound, are recognized as genetically prone to this disease.
 Other breeds, including the Cocker Spaniel and the Golden Retriever, may be deficient in a key amino acid associated with heart health, which can lead to the occurrence of DCM.
 Symptoms of DCM include a decreased appetite, lethargy, coughing and collapse.
-Dogs displaying these signs should be taken to the veterinarian immediately.
+Dogs displaying these signs should be taken to a veterinarian immediately.
 FDA’s investigation is specifically focusing on DCM and not canine heart disease as a whole.

-The exact cause of recent reported incidents of DCM has not yet been identified, but genetic predisposition is known to be a highly contributing factor to DCM in dogs in general.
-It is possible that multiple factors play a role in the occurrence of DCM, including: overall diet, pet food formulation, ingredients, processing and individual pet physiology.
-One area that FDA is investigating is the possibility that ingredients and formulations in certain dog food recipes may play in the development of DCM and does not recommend any dietary changes based solely on the information gathered so far.
+The exact cause of reported incidents of DCM has not yet been identified, but genetic predisposition is known to be a highly contributing factor to DCM in dogs in general.
+FDA has acknowledged that multiple factors may play a role in the occurrence of DCM, including: overall diet, pet food formulation, ingredients, processing, genetics and breeding, and individual pet physiology.
+It is important to note that the FDA has not determined if there is a dietary link to the development of DCM and does not recommend any dietary changes based solely on the information gathered so far.

 Millions of dogs eat and are thriving on grain-free dog food.
 FDA’s investigation focuses on certain ingredients that figure more prominently in some pet food products labeled as grain-free, including legumes like peas or lentils, other legume seeds, and potatoes.
 FDA has not identified any established link between certain ingredients and incidents of DCM.